cyxou/wsl-bootstrap/README.md

 sudo ~/wsl-bootstrap/bin/install_ansible_ubuntu.sh
 ```

-Once Ansible installed, run:
+### Docker for Windows and Docker Toolbox

+If you have to use Docker Toolbox for running docker on Windows, then set `docker_toolbox: yes` in the ./group_vars/local file.
+Otherwise, WSL will be configured for working with Docker for Windows asuming you have exposed docker daemon port in docker settings.

+### Run Ansible playbook

+To bootstrap your Ubuntu installation, run:

 ```sh
 ~/wsl-bootstrap/bin/wsl-bootstrap
 ```

 Ansible will ask for your SUDO password.
 Type it in and go get a cup of coffee.
-When bootstraping complete, close the terminal and open it again.
+When bootstraping completes, close the terminal and open it again.
 Enjoy!